agschwender/pilbox/README.md

 Scale
 -----

-The image is clipped to fit with the `500x400` box and then stretched to fill the excess space.
-Scaling is not often useful in production settings as it generally produces poor quality images.
+The image is clipped to fit within the `500x400` box and then stretched to fill the excess space.
+Scaling is often not useful in production environments as it generally produces poor quality images.
 This mode is largely included for completeness.

 ![Scale image](pilbox/test/data/expected/example-500x400-scale.jpg)